 Sleep is essential to the well-being of the child, it must therefore be protected, if possible naturally through plant wisdom!

-Alone or in combination, in syrup, in capsules or indeed in other forms, they facilitate falling asleep and improve sleep quality without disrupting the different stages of sleep.
+Alone or in combination, in syrup, in capsules or in other forms, they help falling asleep and improve sleep quality without disrupting the different stages of sleep.
 Doctors and pharmacists are there to advise you.

 A few simple measures performed in parallel daily can greatly improve the quality and quantity of sleep.
 There is a great deal of advice on hygiene and diet which essentially appeals to common sense.
 However, this may elude parents exasperated by nights without sleep and unable to calm their children.
 Below, there is a non-exhaustive list of advice to promote sleep in children.